Chapter 19.12

 4. Flat roof with projecting cornice.

-F. Unusual or atypical roof forms such as A-frame, modified A-frame, curvilinear, domed, mansard style and saw-tooth gables are discouraged and require special approval of the design review board.
+D. Unusual or atypical roof forms such as A-frame, modified A-frame, curvilinear, domed, mansard style and sawtooth gables are discouraged and require special approval of the design review board.

-H. Windows and doors shall constitute a minimum of 25 to 30 percent of prominent facade wall planes.
-In cases where this is absolutely not practical, an exception shall be made if one or more of the following options are utilized and approved by the design review board:
+F. Windows and doors shall constitute a minimum of 25 percent of prominent facade wall planes.
+In cases where this is absolutely not practical, an exception shall be made if one or more of the following options are utilized and approved by the director:

 1. Vertical and/or horizontal shifts in the facade combined with roof forms which accentuate facade variations.